SonTrungTo/Full_Stack/EloquentJS/ch16/README.md

 and status of the game changes.
 The state class is used to update the state of the game.

-It also has `update` method to track activities of actors through collusion and overlap, its movements.
+It also has `update` method to track activities of actors through collusion and overlap, its movements => need to add `update` methods to all actors.

 # actors
 ## actors.js